camrynrobinson/week-one/my-personal-data.md

 - courses taken each semester (categorized by subject matter; history, biology, environmental studies, indigenous studies, etc.)
 - syllabi (reading/reference materials) for each course
 - estimated duration of studies
-# Timeline of realizing i hate my job
+# Timeline of realizing i hated my job as a camp counsellor
 - Specific Position
 - Dates of employment
 - Level of responsibility (offset by coolness factor of position)
   - Degrees of separation from children's safety
   - Degrees of separation from children in general
 - Country of residence at time of employment
+- average temperatures over employment period
+- average precipitation over employment period
 - Grade level at time of employment
   - Grade point average
 - Job satisfaction